Beware of emergency political dividends, PDP warns Lagosians – The Sun Nigeria

 Chukwudi Nweje

+Peoples Democratic Party (PDP), Lagos chapter, has warned Lagosians, especially those in the senatorial zone where by-elections will hold to be wary of emergency political dividends the state government may dangle before them in the weeks ahead of the election.

-The PDP said it has repositioned and is ready to face and defeat the All Progressives Congress (APC) in the Lagos East Senatorial district, the Kosofe 2 state constituency by-elections and other future elections in the state.
+The PDP said it has repositioned and is ready to face and defeat the All Progressives Congress (APC) in the Lagos East senatorial district, the Kosofe 2 state constituency by-elections and other future elections.

-The PDP said this in a statement signed by its publicity secretary, Taofik Gani on Sunday.
+The PDP said this in a statement signed by its Publicity Secretary, Taofik Gani, yesterday.

+He said: “We are going into the Lagos East senatorial by-elections and other future elections with the kind of morale needed and ready to face and defeat the APC, irrespective of its eventual candidate.

 Leave a Reply